adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 4. Run the `sleep 100` command again, but kill it before it finishes.
 What was the output/error status of the job this time?

-5. Copy fastq files: `sample1_1.fastq` and `sample1_2.fastq` from `/mnt/bioinfo_sharing/sharing/course_material/cluster/` to your tutorial directory.
+5. Copy files: `sample1_1.fastq`, `sample1_2.fastq` and `dm6_chrM.fa` from `/mnt/bioinfo_sharing/sharing/course_material/cluster/` to your tutorial directory.
 Map the data to reference fasta `dm6_chrM.fa` with the following commands, running each job using slurm_sub.py.  __Do not copy and paste the commands – they may fail due to hidden characters.__

 ```
 slurm_sub.py –j index1 bwa index dm6_chrM.fa